cfoust/cy/docs/src/parameters/colors.md

   "15" "#ffffff"})
 ```

-Like any other parameter, the [`:color-map`](/default-parameters.md#color-map) parameter can be set on a per-pane or per-group basis.
+Like any other parameter, {{param color-map}} can be set on a per-pane or per-group basis.

 The important distinction between a color map and a color scheme is that color maps in `cy` allow you to map _any_ color to _any other color_, not just the 16 ANSI colors as is the case with traditional terminal emulators.
 For example, if a program you use insists on hard-coding ANSI256 or RGB colors, you can swap them to something else: